Hong Kong Court of Appeal: Before 1976

 Before the establishment of the Court of Appeal, appeals were either by way of re-hearing or made directly to the Judicial Committee of the Privy Council.
 From 1913, appeals were heard by a Full Court made up of 3 judges.
 From 1913 to 1943, a judge of the British Supreme Court for China in Shanghai was eligible to sit on the Full Court.
 In the 1910s and 1920s, a Shanghai judge would regularly travel to Hong Kong to sit on the Full Court.
 Sir Havilland de Sausmarez, a judge of the Shanghai court, was the President of the Full Court from 1910 to 1920.
 From 1926 to 1941, a judge of the Hong Kong Supreme Court also sat on the full court of the British Supreme Court for China.

 1976: establishment of the Court of Appeal

 The Court of Appeal was created in 1976 by the Supreme Court Ordinance 1975 as part of the then Supreme Court.
 Appeals from the Court of Appeal lay to the Judicial Committee of the Privy Council in London.
 In order to appeal to the Privy Council, leave to appeal was required either from the court appealed from or the Privy Council.

+The court sat for the first time on the morning of 20 February 1976, with Wilfred Pickering and Alan Huggins serving as the first justices of appeal.